Psychology Internship in Health Service Psychology

 This component is considered to be the most important of the training program for interns and is woven throughout all other components.
 Cultural diversity themes appear in individual and group sessions, supervision, in the outreach programming in which interns take part, in the training seminar presentations, and in clinical meetings.
 In addition, there are many seminar experiences focusing on self-awareness of cultural identities.
 Psychology interns participate in two unique experiences (fully described below): Social Justice and Outreach component and Process Group in Diversity.

-Diversity Process Group: The Process Group in Diversity is an opportunity for trainees to develop their awareness in diversity through discussion and experiential process.
-Our agency believes that self-awareness is vital to the development of the competent practitioner.
-Trainees may be invited to present on their own cultural identity.
-Staff may be invited into the seminar to model sharing about their own unique identity statuses.
-A trainee may be excused from participating in the Diversity Group through consultation with their primary supervisor and Training Coordinator.
-Psychology interns are combined with advanced practicum counselors for this experience.
+Diversity Process Group Seminar: This seminar is an opportunity for trainees to develop their awareness in diversity through discussion and experiential process and is led by a licensed psychologist.
+It is conducted for 1.5hrs per week and for fall and spring semesters.
+Our agency believes that self-awareness is vital to the development of a competent practitioner.
+Trainees will be invited to present on their own cultural identity.
+Psychology interns are combined with two advanced practicum counselors for this experience.
 It is the Training Committee's philosophy that including a diverse group of individuals (including diversity in training levels) enriches the discussion in this seminar.
 In order to ensure the emotional safety of trainees, information discussed in this group is entirely confidential and is not part of the evaluation process.

 Individual (1:1) Supervision: CAPS meets or exceeds the supervision requirement in the Board of Psychology's Supervised Professional Experience (SPE) regulation.
 Each psychology intern will be provided with supervision for at least 10% of the total time worked each week.
 At least two hours per week of individual face-to-face supervision are provided each week.
 Supervisor assignments for the Fall semester are made by the Training Committee.
 Psychology interns are required to change supervisors during the second semester to obtain a breadth of orientations, techniques, and styles.
 For the second semester, trainees' preferences for supervisors are solicited and considered in assignments made by the Training Coordinator.
 Every effort is made to match requests.

 Group Supervision: Group supervision occurs 1.5 hours per week.
-Group supervision is led by a licensed psychologist.
+Group supervision is co-led by a licensed psychologist and a Multicultural Post-Doc Resident.
 Group supervision provides a forum for discussing clinical work and improving clinical skills.
 Group supervision also provides the format for presenting formal case presentations (see “Other Training Opportunities”).
-The CAPS Psychiatrist frequently visits this meeting to provide opportunities for case consultation.

-Clinical Consultation Meeting: This weekly meeting is for all staff clinicians, educational counselors, psychiatrists, and trainees.
+Clinical Consultation Meeting: This weekly consultation meeting is for all staff clinicians, educational counselors, psychiatrists, and trainees.
 It is an opportunity to present cases to one another and engage in clinical consultation.
-The emphasis in the meeting is on viewing our work as a team effort to provide the best possible service to students.
+This meeting occurs in a large group format and small group format every other week.

 Direct service hours are provided through individual, couple, and group counseling sessions; outreach presentations; consultations, assessment and crisis service.
 The provision of direct service hours are done through consultation with your primary supervisor.
 Psychology interns are expected to accrue 22.5 hours of direct service per week.